Rankin County, Mississippi: Airport

 Jackson Evers International Airport is located in unincorporated Rankin County.

 Government

 The Mississippi Department of Corrections (MDOC) operates the Central Mississippi Correctional Facility (CMCF), located in unincorporated Rankin County.
 CMCF houses the state's female death row inmates.
 MDOC also operates the Brandon Probation and Parole Office in Brandon.
 In 2007 the Mississippi Highway Patrol opened a driver's license facility across the highway from the prison.

 The Mississippi State Hospital of the Mississippi Department of Mental Health is in Whitfield in unincorporated Rankin County.
 It occupies the former Rankin Farm prison grounds.
-In 1935, the Mississippi State Insane Asylum moved from a complex of 19th-century buildings in northern Jackson, the capital, to its current location.
+In 1935, the Mississippi State Insane Asylum moved from a complex of 19th-century buildings in northern Jackson, the capital, to its existing location.